 Assessment change at GCSE and A level is likely to have significant impact on results over the coming years as we embrace fully linear courses at all key stages.

-understand what cognitive science tells us about learner memory, how individuals learn and recall large amounts of information, and how teachers can help learners improve their study skills and memory
+understand what cognitive science tells us about learner memory, including how individuals learn and recall large amounts of information, and how teachers can help learners improve their study skills and memory

 consider how learner memory can be applied in the classroom, identify effective classroom techniques for long-term learning, retaining and evidencing learning, and how this can be incorporated into teachers’ planning and practice